-Prior to applying to Pūtea Tautoko, students are expected to have already explored other income options from NZ Government sources such as Studylink (e.g. student loans and allowances) or Work and Income (e.g. health and disability payments).
-Resource links:
+Prior to applying to Pūtea Tautoko, students are expected to have already explored other income options from New Zealand Government sources such as Studylink (e.g. student loans and allowances) or Work and Income (e.g. health and disability payments).

 Before applying to Pūtea Tautoko, you should make sure your personal details, New Zealand bank account, and home address in eVision are up to date.

 As part of the application, you will be asked to provide details of your current financial situation, including any scholarships, student allowances, personal savings, earnings from paid work, family support, COVID-19 related support, or any other income you receive.